Harnessing the Power of Content Marketing for Small Businesses

 1. It Builds Trust Before They Even Call You

 Think of content as your virtual handshake.
-If someone reads a tip-laden blog post on your site or sees a thoughtful video on Instagram, they start to trust you before a word is spoken.
+If someone reads a helpful blog post or watches a thoughtful video, they begin to trust you even before contacting you.
+Trust leads to conversions, and it all starts with content.

-2. It Improves Your Google Rankings (Without Paying for Ads)
+2. It Improves Your Google Rankings

 3. It Nurtures Leads Automatically